Facebook suspends Trump for 2 years, then will reassess | Technology

 Facebook suspends Trump for 2 years, then will reassess

-But it garnered attention in 2019 when Nick Clegg, vice president of global affairs and communications, announced that speech from politicians will be treated as newsworthy content that should, as a general rule, be seen and heard.
-The newsworthiness exemption, he explained in a blog post at the time, meant that if someone makes a statement or shares a post which breaks our community standards we will still allow it on our platform if we believe the public interest in seeing it outweighs the risk of harm.

-Facebook said it will suspend former President Donald Trump's accounts for two years following its finding that he stoked violence ahead of the deadly January 6 insurrection.
+Facebook said it is suspending former President Donald Trump's accounts for two years following its finding that he stoked violence ahead of the deadly January 6 insurrection.

 "At the end of this period, we will look to experts to assess whether the risk to public safety has receded.
 We will evaluate external factors, including instances of violence, restrictions on peaceful assembly and other markers of civil unrest," Nick Clegg, Facebook's vice president of global affairs, wrote in a blog post Friday.